grippy/node-multivariate/README.md

 	    admin_port:9000
 	}

+Production also features an additional parameter for spawning a socket slave to serve requests from:

+	exports.production = {
+	    redis_db:0,
+	    redis_host:'127.0.0.1',
+	    redis_port:6379,
+	    app_port:8000,
+		app_slaves:2,
+	    admin_port:9000

+	}

+The number of slaves can be equal to: # processor cores * # processors - 1 (main application listening on the port #)

 # Load the sample data

 'scripts/load.js' features an interactive node app for loading or resetting tests and stats.